dotnet/msbuild/README.md

 * Clone the sources: `git clone https://github.com/Microsoft/msbuild.git`

 ### Building
-## Building MSBuild in VS 2015
+## Building MSBuild with VS 2015
 For the full supported experience, you will need to have Visual Studio 2015.
-You can open the solution in Visual Studio 2013, but you will encounter issues building with the provided scripts.
+You can open the solution in Visual Studio 2017 RC, but you will encounter issues building with the provided scripts.

 To get started on **Visual Studio 2015**: